-So here is LG’s response to my letter and philm:
+So here was LG’s response to my letter and philm:

-And here is my final reply, which I sent to Stacey via email:
+And here was my final reply, which I sent to Stacey via email:

 Good morning.
 My name is Live432 and I am the head of the Vaffanculo, LG Electronics team, responding on behalf of everyone that’s ever been screwed over by your junky corporation.